 "Oh, I'm sorry," Natalie said.

-The young woman said nothing, just stared at Natalie with just the hint of a smile.
-Trained to notice things, Natalie observed that the woman had on cream-colored yoga pants and a light blue T-shirt.
-Her oversized sunglasses were framed by her beautiful straight black hair,.
+The young woman said nothing and stared at Natalie with just a hint of a smile.
+Trained to notice things, Natalie observed that the woman wore cream-colored yoga pants and a light blue T-shirt.
+She had beautiful, straight black hair that framed her oversized sunglasses.
 Her face was pretty, with freckles all over her nose and face.
 There was just one problem: she was wearing a wig.
-Natalie could see just a hint of blond hair peeking out near her temple, something most people would miss.
+Natalie could see a hint of blond hair peeking out near her temple, something most people would miss.

 Natalie reached out and gripped the woman's left wrist.